maximelianos/diff2d/Readme.md

 <img src=pictures/mesh-divergence.webp width=200><img src=pictures/sdf-sampling.webp width=200>

+The mesh edge sampling optimization works only if texture learning rate is lowered while positions are optimized.
+Over time it diverges, also if verticies fall outside the screen, they cannot return and decrease effective texture area.

 ## Auto differentiation

 Using forward and backward pass, construct a computation graph in runtime and traverse verticies in same order backward, computing the derivative of loss function w.r.t. to each intermediate node using chain rule.